DPBridge: Latent Diffusion Bridge for Dense Prediction: Method

 A key challenge during finetuning is the misalignment between the marginal distribution $q(\mathbf{z}_t)$ of intermediate samples in DPBridge and that of the diffusion backbone, due to the difference in the forward transition kernels.
 This misalignment weakens the model's denoising ability and hinders effective knowledge transfer.
 To address this issue, we propose a distribution alignment normalization technique that transforms intermediate latents computed from our bridge process \cref{eqn: bridge forward kernel} to match the distributional form of a standard diffusion process.

-Since the square sum of coefficients is equal to 1, the normalized bridge process $\{\mathbf{z}_t': t \in [0, T]\}$ is the same as a standard VP process, making the marginal distribution of these two aligned.
-Therefore by feeding the normalized sample $\mathbf{z}_t'$ in the network $\boldsymbol{\epsilon}_{\theta}$, we can fully exploit the denoising capability from pretrained diffusion backbone.
+Since the square sum of coefficients is equal to 1, the marginal distribution of the normalized bridge process $\{\mathbf{z}_t': t \in [0, T]\}$ can thus align with that of the standard diffusion process, while preserving bridge-specific dynamics.
+Therefore, by feeding the normalized sample $\mathbf{z}_t'$ in the network $\boldsymbol{\epsilon}_{\theta}$, we can fully exploit the denoising capability from the pretrained diffusion backbone.
 We note that a similar strategy was independently proposed in FrameBridge~\cite{wang2024framebridge}, where it is applied in the context of image-to-video generation.
 Our method, developed concurrently, is specifically designed to facilitate adaptation in dense prediction tasks under the DPBridge framework.
-An overview of the full training and inference procedures are summarized in \cref{alg:training} \cref{alg:inference}.
-For more derivation details, please refer to \cref{app:derivation details}.
+An overview of the full training and inference procedures is summarized in \cref{alg:training} \cref{alg:inference}.